reflectoring/reflectoring.github.io/_posts/2020-03-14-java-components-clean-boundaries.md

 We'd have to make classes in sub-packages public so they can be used in other sub-packages, opening them up to the whole world.

-I don't want to be restricted to a single package for my component.
-Maybe my component has sub-components which I don't want to expose to the outside.
+I don't want to be restricted to a single package for my component!
+Maybe my component has sub-components that I don't want to expose to the outside.
 Or maybe I just want to sort the classes into separate buckets to make the codebase easier to navigate.
-I need to use sub-packages for that!
+I need those sub-packages!

-So, yes, package-private visibility helps in avoiding unwanted dependencies, but it's a half-assed solution at best.
+**So, yes, package-private visibility helps in avoiding unwanted dependencies, but on its own, it's a half-assed solution at best.**

 ## An Approach to Clean Boundaries

 What can we do about it?
-Let's look at an holistic approach for keeping our codebase clean of unwanted dependencies.
+We can't rely on package-private visibility by itself.
+Let's look at an approach for keeping our codebase clean of unwanted dependencies using a smart package structure, package-private visibility where possible, and ArchUnit as an enforcer where we can't use package-private visibility.

 ### Example Use Case

-We discuss the approach alongside of an example use case.
+We discuss the approach alongside an example use case.
 Say we're building a billing component that looks like this:

 ![A modules with external and internal dependencies](/assets/img/posts/clean-boundaries/components.jpg)

 The billing component exposes an invoice calculator to the outside.
-The invoice calculator generates an invoice for a certain user and time period.
+The invoice calculator generates an invoice for a certain customer and time period.

 For the invoice calculator to work, it needs to synchronize data from an external order system in a daily batch job.
 This batch job pulls the data from an external source and puts it into the database.

 Our component has three sub-components: the invoice calculator, the batch job, and the database code.
 All of those components potentially consist of a couple of classes.
-We want the batch job and the database code not to be accessible from the outside.
+The invoice calculator is a public component and the batch job and database components are internal components that should not be accessible from outside of the billing component.

 ### API Classes vs. Internal Classes